dswang2011/TokenSelection4NNs/README.md

 ## Dependent environment
-Python3.0,
+* Python3.0+
-pip install stanfordcorenlp, keras, numpy, pickle, etc.
+* pip install stanfordcorenlp, keras, numpy, pickle, argparse, nltk, etc.
+* you need to download english "stopword" for nltk if you did not.

-you need to download stanford CoreNLP, You can find in: https://stanfordnlp.github.io/CoreNLP/download.html the version we used is: "stanford-corenlp-full-2018-10-05", put the file path in configuration file (refer to configuration section)
+* you need to download stanford CoreNLP, You can find in: https://stanfordnlp.github.io/CoreNLP/download.html the version we used is: "stanford-corenlp-full-2018-10-05", put the file path in configuration file (refer to configuration section).

 ## running steps
-### **FIRST**: Prepare the data (generate the token selection files).
+**Step1:**: Prepare the data (generate the token selection files).
-Python File: "token_selection.py".
+* Python File: "token_selection.py".
-1. Add your data into path as follows: prepared/your_dataset_name/your_file_name => e.g. prepared/IMBD/train.csv ; prepared/IMBD/test.csv ; etc..
+* Add your data into path as follows: prepared/your_dataset_name/your_file_name => e.g. prepared/IMBD/train.csv ; prepared/IMBD/test.csv ; etc..
-2. Change the parameter in __main__ , part of the code is shown below:
+* Change the parameter in __main__ , part of the code is shown below:
 -------------------------------------------------------
 	nlp = StanfordCoreNLP(params.corenlp_root)
 	## below is where you can set your dataset and file_name